Momwhyareyouhere/linux_command_maker/README.md

 This Project provides a simple command-line interface to create, delete, and list custom Linux commands on your system.
-Theres also a example file and example command if you want you can test it out
+Theres also a example file and example command if you want you can test it out Theres also a .deb file To download click [here](<https://github.com/Momwhyareyouhere/linux_command_maker/releases/download/new/linux-command-maker.deb>) or if you dont want you can test our other two method too

 ## Features